nicfontaine/start/README.md

 - Mini search icons are clickable, and touch swipe within the search box is enabled to change search sites.

 - Weather imgs are lazy loaded after weather data comes back from the server, so it may take a few seconds to display.
 New data is polled every 20000ms, background images fade accordingly.
 Swap w/ semi-transparent, desaturated, compressed pngs however you please.
 All of the possible weather descriptions I have seen thus far are listed in comments

-- Use 'Ctrl + C' to randomly generate a new base colour

 ### Customize Options